 Take a self-guided tour of Toronto’s dynamic downtown art scene, including graffiti, galleries and street art.

-Start your self-guided tour at Queen Street West and Spadina Avenue, then walk west to hit these six local art spots.
+Start your self-guided tour at Queen Street West and Spadina Avenue, then walk westward to hit these six local art spots.

 The greatest free art exhibit in downtown Toronto is Graffiti Alley.
 Several blocks long, this colourful laneway (aka Rush Lane) just south of Queen West between Spadina and Portland Avenues makes a great backdrop for urban photography or Instagram selfies.

 But it’s also an ever-evolving tribute to the city and its culture.
-A recent visit revealed portraits of pioneering Toronto MCs Michie Mee and King Reign, several artistic interpretations of racoons (our unofficial mascot), and striking commentary on Black Lives Matter.
+A recent visit revealed engaging commentary on Black Lives Matter and the Indigenous Land Back movements, striking portraits of pioneering Toronto MCs Michie Mee and King Reign… and several artistic interpretations of raccoons (our unofficial mascot).
 If you’re lucky, you’ll catch artists in action when you visit.

 An unfortunate side effect of gentrification is that it can make artistic neighbourhoods less affordable for artists.
-Artscape is a non-profit that helps provide affordable studios and workspaces throughout the city; its 900 Queen Street West building hosts a thriving artist community.
+Artscape is a non-profit that helps provide affordable studios and workspaces throughout the city; its 900 Queen Street West building is one of its oldest and hosts a thriving artist community.

-Look up to see a metal sculpture on the roof by artist Mitchell Fenton.
-Or visit the John B. Aird Gallery for socially engaged art, including painting, collage, installation and other contemporary work in a variety of media.
+Stop by the John B. Aird Gallery for socially engaged art, including painting, collage, installation and other contemporary work in a variety of media.

-More than 200 Ontario artisans sell their work through this non-profit organization, whose storefront at 1106 Queen Street West offers some of the best Inuit and Indigenous art in the city, as well as unique contemporary textiles, jewellery and housewares.
+More than 200 Ontario artisans sell their work through this non-profit organization, whose Craft Ontario Shop at 1106 Queen Street West offers some of the best Indigenous art in the city (including Inuit sculpture and prints), as well as unique contemporary textiles, jewellery and housewares.

 Getting to Queen Street West and Spadina Avenue: